AthuSaid/vinkla.github.io/_drafts/2016-12-01-writing-php-packages.md

 ### Documentation

-Have an extensive `README.md` with documentation.
+Have an extensive `README.md`.
+The documentation should cover the installation process and usage guide with code examples.

 ### .gitattributes